bradenkeith/sublime-artisan-test/readme.md

 ## Available Commands & Example Keybindings

-You can find the commands in the command palette under "Sublime PHPUnit", or map any of these commands to whatever shortcuts you want:
+You can find the commands in the command palette under "Artisan Test", or map any of these commands to whatever shortcuts you want:

 Here's the full list of commands: